hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - End to End Machine Learning Project of [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow ](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/)
    - Machine Learning with Scikit-Learn Part 3

+* **First Video Tutorial** by [Yavar Taheri Yeganeh](https://github.com/YavarYeganeh) posted on Monday, Esfand 5
+   - Brief on Working in Clould based Services, such as Google Colab
+   - Brief Introduction of GIT
+   - Video: Posted in the Skype Group.

 * **Session One** by [Erfan Rostami](https://github.com/Erfaan-Rostami) was on Wednesday, Esfand 7
    - Introduction to Python